Kushki/kushki-magento/README.md

 # kushki-magento
-Source code and installation manual of Kushki extension in Magento
+Source code and installation instructions for Kushki extension in Magento